devabdallahragheb/advanced-bookstoreAPI/README.md

 2.Create a .env file in the root directory based on the .env.example file: cp .env.example .env

-3. Start Docker containers (for PostgreSQL and Redis): docker-compose up --build
+3. Run with Docker (Optional)
+If you do not have PostgreSQL or Redis installed locally, you can run the application with Docker, which will automatically set up PostgreSQL, Redis, and the application container: docker-compose up --build

+If you use Docker, skip the following steps (4 and 5).

-4. Install dependencies:
+5. Install dependencies:
      npm install

-5. Start the server:
+6. Start the server:
    npm run start:dev

 6.Access the application:

 API: http://localhost:3000
 Swagger: http://localhost:3000/api-docs